2020 Coronavirus Outbreak: What you need to know

-- You can search an address at either the National Low Income Housing Coalition website here the National Housing Preservation Database to see if a property might be subject to such a program.
-If the property is subject to such a program, there should be a colored dot on the map on or near where the property is.
+You can search by city at the National Low Income Housing Coalition website here to see if a property might be subject to such a program.
+If you use the map, a property subject to such a program should appear as a colored dot on the map on or near where the property is.
 You can click on the colored dot to check to make sure it is for the correct property, and see a list of programs that may cover that property.
 If you use the list, you can search by city, and look for your address.
-NOTE: the NHPD map is not 100% accurate, and sometimes gives a “false negative.”
-In other words, just because your property is not on the map does not mean it is not subject to one of these programs.
+NOTE: the NHPD database is not 100% accurate, and sometimes gives a “false negative.”
+In other words, just because your property is not on the map or list does not mean it is not subject to one of these programs.

 What protections does the CARES Act give to people who live in “covered properties?”

-NOTE: Like the Governor's moratorium, this does not mean that you don't have to pay rent.
-Eventually, all of the rent validly owed under the lease will be due.
+NOTE: Even if you are still protected under the few remaining eviction moratoriums, eventually, all of the rent validly owed under the lease will be due.
 It is very important that you have a plan for what you will do when that happens.
 In order to do so, you may want to seek out other information, on this page and elsewhere, such as:

-- If you need help paying rent you can call 211 and ask about rent assistance available in your area.
+If you need help paying rent you can call 211 and ask about rent assistance available in your area.
 See more information about rent assistance above.

 Does any of this apply to manufactured housing?